tengstrand/lein-polylith/readme.md

 The reason we built this [Leiningen](https://leiningen.org) plugin was to make life easier for you as a developer by making the work more efficient, reducing the risk of human mistakes and by offering a number of useful commands that turn the work as a [DevOps](https://en.wikipedia.org/wiki/DevOps) to a joyful experience.

-We hope this will make you a happier developer as it did with us and that the Polylith way of organising systems will soon be your preferable choice.
+We hope this will make you a happier developer as it did with us and that the Polylith way of developing systems will soon be your preferable choice.

 Happy coding!